DART-Vietnam/dart-runner/README.md

 For the demo, all components need to be setup and in-place.

-1. First, clone the `docker-dart-vis-app` repo and run `./build.sh` and `./run.sh` to run the container.
+1. First, clone the `docker-dart-vis-app` repo, run `docker compose pull` to pull the latest container image from GHCR, and `docker compose up -d` to run the container.
 The frontend will be visible at http://localhost:5001
 1. Then clone the `dart-pipeline-model-container` repo and link the `modelling/data` folder into the expected source folder: